News

 "With over 80% of all transactions now being carried out online, this review will help us understand how the DVLA can continue to grow from strength to strength and how we can support it to become more digital to efficiently serve the increasingly digitally savvy driver."

-The Rt Hon Sir Greg Knight MP; Federation Chairman, David Whale; Mr Richard Holden, MP, Minister for Roads and Local Transport, who is responsible for DfT Executive Agencies, DVLA and DVSA; Mr Greg Smith MP and other key industry representatives meeting in Westminister in June
+The Rt Hon Sir Greg Knight MP; Federation Chairman, David Whale; Mr Richard Holden, MP, Minister for Roads and Local Transport, who is responsible for DfT Executive Agencies, DVLA and DVSA; Mr Greg Smith MP and other key industry representatives meeting in Westminster in June

 The review will also assess how DVLA works with its wide range of stakeholders within and outside of government to help keep Britain’s roads safe.